Please ensure Javascript is enabled for purposes of website accessibility

-Have you recently received a WhatsApp, Telegram or Facebook message from a recruiter who seems to be suspicious?
+Have you recently received a message through social media or a messaging app from a recruiter who seems to be suspicious?

-We’ve been made aware that there are a number of scam messages being sent across WhatsApp, Telegram and where the sender impersonates recruiters and recruitment companies, including Reed.
+We’ve been made aware that there are a number of scam messages being sent across social media and messaging apps - predominantly WhatsApp and Telegram, where the sender impersonates recruiters and recruitment companies, including Reed.

 These messages are often promoting fake job adverts and are trying to obtain personal information from you to enable them to commit identity theft and other types of online fraud.

-Please note, Reed and companies within the Reed Group, will not use WhatsApp, Facebook, or Telegram, to contact you to promote job vacancies we have directly.
+Please note, Reed and companies within the Reed Group, will not use Facebook or Telegram, to contact you to promote job vacancies we have directly.

 How can you identify a scam?

 In the digital age, scammers have found new avenues to exploit unsuspecting job seekers.
-WhatsApp, a popular messaging app, has become a breeding ground for fraudulent employment offers.
+Social media and messaging apps have become a breeding ground for fraudulent employment offers.

 To protect yourself from falling victim to these scams, it's crucial to learn how to identify them.
 Here are some key tips to help you recognise fraudulent employment offers on all platforms: